cnnrbrn/noroff-javascript-2-content/module-1/ma.md

 ## Level 2

-Add a button to each result.
+Add a button or icon to each result.

 Clicking on the button should add or remove the result from a `wishlist` array stored in localStorage.